Quick Summary:

 1. North America (USA & Canada)

 In North America, you will find software developers highly proficient in working with advanced technology.
-However, the cost to hire a software developer from here is high.
+However, the cost to hire laravel developers from here is high.
 The reason for this is the high demand for software developers, their cost of living, and the standard of innovation.

 2. Europe (Western & Eastern)